AhmetAlperParker/Phaethon-Source-Files/README.md

 which provided Konstantinos G. Megalooikonomou with a triennial scholarship (Scholarship Code: F ZI 086-1 2012-2013/ 01/09/2012 – 29/02/2016) to pursue a Ph.D. degree in Civil Engineering at the University of Cyprus.

-Reference: Megalooikonomou KG (2018) PHAETHON: Software for Analysis of Shear-Critical Reinforced Concrete Columns, Modern Applied Science, Canadian Center of Science and Education, 12(3), 1-22.
+Reference: Megalooikonomou K.G.
+(2018) PHAETHON: Software for Analysis of Shear-Critical Reinforced Concrete Columns, Modern Applied Science, Canadian Center of Science and Education, 12(3), 1-22. https://doi.org/10.5539/mas.v12n3p1

 The software can be downloaded under the following link http://bigeconomy.gr/en/phaethon-en/